 - Be aware that a shot from a shotgun has a wide spread area, especially at longer ranges.

 - Be especially careful in rocky areas, ricochets can be caused by any flat or hard surfaces – rocks, snow, trees and even water.

+By law you are required to have a safe and secure place to store your firearms within your premises.
+Firearms and ammunition must be stored separately, out of reach of children, out of view and in a secure place; room, rack or cabinet etc. that has been approved by your Arms Officer.
 In the wrong hands a complete firearm can be incredibly dangerous, so lock away your unloaded and disabled firearms and ammunition separately, as soon as you return to camp/home.

 - It must not be accessible by a child.

 - Ammunition must either be stored separately or the firearm made incapable of firing.

 - Remove the bolt and magazine from bolt-action firearms and lock away separately.

 - Both the chamber and the magazine must be empty before storing a firearm.